enix/konfplate/README.md

   -o OUTPUT, --output OUTPUT
                         A path to write the rendered configuration to -e ENV_VAR, --env ENV_VAR
-                        One or more environment variable to load -f FILE_PATH, --file FILE_PATH
+                        One or more environment variable to load (default: load the complete environment) -f FILE_PATH, --file FILE_PATH
                         One or more file to load as text -j JSON_PATH, --json JSON_PATH
-                        One or more JSON file to load as an object each -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
+                        One or more JSON file to load as an object each -d, --debug           Enable debug mode
-                        Set the logging level, default: WARNING --version             show program's version number and exit

-The complete environment will be loaded by default.
-To limit to specific environment variables use the --env flag.
 ```

 ## kubernetes spec